-- rl_completion_func_t rl_attempted_completion_function [Variable] A pointer to an alternative function to create matches.
+rl_completion_func_t rl_attempted_completion_function [Variable] A pointer to an alternative function to create matches.
 The function is called with text, start, and end. start and end are indices in rl_line_buffer defining the boundaries of text, which is a character string.
-If this function exists and returns NULL, or if this variable is set to NULL, then rl_complete() will call the value of rl_completion entry_function to generate matches, otherwise the array of strings returned will be used.
+If this function exists and returns NULL, or if this variable is set to NULL, then rl_complete() will call the value of rl_completion_entry_function to generate matches, otherwise the array of strings returned will be used.
 If this function sets the rl_attempted_completion_over variable to a non-zero value, Readline will not perform its default completion even if this function returns no matches.

+rl_quote_func_t rl_filename_quoting_function

-rl_quote_func_t rl_filename_quoting_function [Variable] A pointer to a function that will quote a filename in an application-specific fashion.
+A pointer to a function that will quote a filename in an application-specific fashion.
 This is called if filename completion is being attempted and one of the characters in rl_filename_quote_characters appears in a completed filename.
 The function is called with text, match_type, and quote_pointer.
 The text is the filename to be quoted.
 The match_type is either SINGLE_MATCH, if there is only one completion match, or MULT_MATCH.
 Some functions use this to decide whether or not to insert a closing quote character.
 The quote_pointer is a pointer to any opening quote character the user typed.
 Some functions choose to reset this character.

+rl_dequote_func_t rl_filename_dequoting_function

-rl_dequote_func_t rl_filename_dequoting_function [Variable] A pointer to a function that will remove application-specific quoting characters from a filename before completion is attempted, so those characters do not interfere with matching the text against names in the filesystem.
-It is called with text, the text of the word to be dequoted, and quote_char, which is the quoting character that delimits the filename (usually '' or '"').
+A pointer to a function that will remove application-specific quoting characters from a filename before completion is attempted, so those characters do not interfere with matching the text against names in the filesystem.
+It is called with text, the text of the word to be dequoted, and quote_char, which is the quoting character that delimits the filename (usually ''' or '"').
 If quote_char is zero, the filename was not in an embedded string.

+rl_linebuf_func_t rl_char_is_quoted_p

-rl_linebuf_func_t rl_char_is_quoted_p [Variable] A pointer to a function to call that determines whether or not a specific character in the line buffer is quoted, according to whatever quoting mechanism the program calling Readline uses.
+A pointer to a function to call that determines whether or not a specific character in the line buffer is quoted, according to whatever quoting mechanism the program calling Readline uses.
 The function is called with two arguments: text, the text of the line, and index, the index of the character in the line.
 It is used to decide whether a character found in rl_completer_word_break_characters should be used to break words for the completer.

-rl_compignore_func_t rl_ignore_some_completions_function [Variable] This function, if defined, is called by the completer when real filename completion is done, after all the matching names have been generated.
+rl_compignore_func_t rl_ignore_some_completions_function [Variable]

+This function, if defined, is called by the completer when real filename completion is done, after all the matching names have been generated.
 It is passed a NULL terminated array of matches.
 The first element (matches[0]) is the maximal substring common to all matches.
 This function can re-arrange the list of matches as required, but each element deleted from the array must be freed.

-rl_icppfunc_t rl_directory_completion_hook [Variable]
+rl_icppfunc_t rl_directory_completion_hook

 This function, if defined, is allowed to modify the directory portion of filenames Readline completes.
+It could be used to expand symbolic links or shell variables in pathnames.
 It is called with the address of a string (the current directory name) as an argument, and may modify that string.
 If the string is replaced with a new string, the old value should be freed.
 Any modified directory name should have a trailing slash.
-The modified value will be displayed as part of the completion, replacing the directory portion of the pathname the user typed.
-It returns an integer that should be non-zero if the function modifies its directory argument.
-It could be used to expand symbolic links or shell variables in pathnames.
+The modified value will be used as part of the completion, replacing the directory portion of the pathname the user typed.
 At the least, even if no other expansion is performed, this function should remove any quote characters from the directory name, because its result will be passed directly to opendir().
+The directory completion hook returns an integer that should be non-zero if the function modifies its directory argument.
+The function should not modify the directory argument if it returns 0.